 Volunteers are an integral part of the Hillwood community and serve in a variety of roles.
 An overview of volunteer positions is available below.
 Sign up for Hillwood’s email list to stay up-to-date on the latest volunteer opportunities.
 Any questions regarding Hillwood’s volunteer program, please email firstname.lastname@example.org.

 All incoming volunteers require an active Hillwood membership, serve on a floating schedule, honor an annual service commitment, and participate in continuing education.
 A benefits program, such as volunteer-only events, admission privileges for family/guests, and discounts at the museum shop and Merriweather café, further deepen engagement with Hillwood.

 Visitor Services Volunteer (VSV)

 During a 3-hour training session followed by on-the-job training shifts, Visitor Services Volunteers learn how to provide exemplary customer service and light interpretation to museum visitors in the visitor center and mansion.
-Recruitment and training of a new VSV class typically occurs twice a year depending on staffing needs.
-To apply, please review the detailed position description and complete the online application.
+Recruitment and training of a new VSV class typically occurs about once a year depending on staffing needs.
+We are not currently recruiting VSVs, but anticipate our next open recruitment period to occur in late summer/early fall of 2023.

 Mansion Docent Training

 In this six-month course, docents-in-training learn how to lead guided tours of the mansion that provide the best possible visitor experience by weaving together stories of the estate, collection, and founder Marjorie Merriweather Post.
 Docent training is not offered every year, but when the need to train new docents occurs.

 Garden Docent Training